Weak commutativity, virtually nilpotent groups, and Dehn functions: Introduction

 \begin{thmA} Let $G$ be a finitely presented group.
 If $G$ maps onto a non-abelian free group, then the Dehn function of $\X(G)$ is bounded below by a cubic polynomial, and $\X(G)$ has a subgroup of finite index $X_0<\X(G)$ with $H_3(X_0,\Q)$ infinite dimensional. \end{thmA}

-There are many hyperbolic groups $G$ that are perfect but have subgroups of finite index $G_0<G$ such that $G_0$ maps onto $F_2$: hyperbolic 3-manifolds that are integer homology spheres have this property, as do free products of finite perfect groups, and the small-cancellation groups obtained by applying a suitable version of the Rips construction \cite{rips} to perfect groups.
+There are many hyperbolic groups $G$ that are perfect but have subgroups of finite index $G_0<G$ such that $G_0$ maps onto {{ } a non-abelian free group}: hyperbolic 3-manifold groups that are integer homology spheres have this property, as do free products of finite perfect groups, and the small-cancellation groups obtained by applying a suitable version of the Rips construction \cite{rips} to perfect groups.
 Thus Proposition A and Theorem B underscore how radically $\X(G)$ can change when one replaces $G$ by a subgroup of finite index.

-The remainder of our results rely on a structural result concerning the subgroups $L$ and $W<\X(G)$ that we shall now describe.
+The remainder of our results rely on a structural result concerning the subgroups $L$ and $W {{ } = W(G)}<\X(G)$ that we shall now describe.
 There are natural surjections $\X(G)\to G\times \-{G}$ and $\X(G)\to G$, the latter defined by sending both $g$ and $\-{g}$ to $g$.
 The kernels of these maps, $D$ and $L$, commute, and the second map splits to give $\X(G)=L\rtimes G$.
 Sidki \cite{Said} identified the crucial role that the abelian group $W:=D\cap L$ and the exact sequence

-play in understanding $\X(G)$, where $\rho(g)=(g,g,1)$ and $\rho(\-{g})=(1,g,g)$.
-If $G$ is finitely presented and perfect, then $W<\X(G)$ is finitely generated and central.
+play in understanding $\X(G)$, where $\rho(g)=(g,g,1)$ and $\rho(\-{g})=(1,g,g)$. {{ } (We sometimes write $W(G)$ instead of $W$.)} If $G$ is finitely presented and perfect, then $W<\X(G)$ is finitely generated and central.
 But for finitely presented groups that are not perfect, $W$ need not be finitely generated and the conjugation action of $\X(G)$ on $W$ can be difficult to understand.
 As $DL<\X(G)$ acts trivially, the action of $\X(G)$ factors through $Q:=\X(G)/DL= G/G'$.
 (Throughout, we use the standard notation $G'=[G,G]$.)
 Thus $W$ is a $\Z Q$-module.

 The action of $\X(G)$ on $L$ by conjugation induces an action of $G$ on $L/L'$ that factors through $Q$, and our analysis of $W$ as a $\Z Q$-module begins with the observation that this action is {\em{nilpotent}}, i.e. there exists an integer $d$ such that $[\l, g_1,\dots,g_d] \in L'$ for all $l\in L$ and all $g_i\in G$ (see Proposition \ref{l:nilp}).